apache/couchdb-documentation/src/intro/overview.rst

 conflict error on save.
 To resolve the update conflict, the latest document version can be opened, the edits reapplied and the update tried again.

-Document updates (add, edit, delete) are all or nothing, either succeeding entirely or failing completely.
+Single document updates (add, edit, delete) are all or nothing, either succeeding entirely or failing completely.
 The database never contains partially saved or edited documents.